MajickTek/SimplexLang/README.md

 Download and install the latest version of Netbeans IDE and put this folder into your projects folder.
 You may want to do File | Open project if it doesn't open automatically.

 the `git.sh` and `gitup.sh` files are for pushing directly to this repo.
 You will want to change those for use with a fork etc. The Netbeans project also has git configurations.

+A prebuilt jar is included in the `dist` directory.